coffeeflash/tobisyurt/_posts/2022-06-23-part-2,-comments-app:-proof-of-work.md

 >00 00 90 34 8D 13 6E CC 33 AC A4 D1 22 6B 83 9A 2D 2C 46 20 10 65 C4 4E 15 D5 92 2D 87 B8 A3 21

 As one sees the leading zeroes are **special**...
 With bitcoin the block content gets hashed, with the actual nonce[^1], which is used.
-The fastest way to finde a nonce, so that the hash looks like the example is to simply increment a counter by 1 till you find it.
+The fastest way to finde a nonce, so that the hash looks like the example is to simply increment a counter by 1, then hash it with the desired cryptographic hash function.
+Next check if you have the right amount of leading zeros, otherwise repeat till you find it.

 ## Comments-app

 In the comments-app the clients get random strings with a certain difficulty level from the backend.
 Then the client needs to find a nonce to get the hash with the minimum leading zeroes.
 The provided random strings are only valid a certain time.

+In the use case of the comments app, we can not profit from parallelization as in traditional crypto-mining, considering web-browsers.
+That is why the hash quizes are rather simple, but still would be a hassle for attackers.
+Additionally i added some ip-blocking mechanism.

 ---
 {: data-content="footnotes"}